ellereeeee/blog-posts/2017-12-12 The Beginner's Guide to ReactJS part 2.md

 Since JSX compiles down to `React.createElement()`, lets rewrite our code with `React.createElement()` first then rewrite the React code into JSX.
 This will helps us understand the JSX syntax.

 `React.createElement()` can take not only a string like `'div'` as its first argument, but also a function.
 It will pass the props to the function and that function will render more elements.
-This would render a div with the same message as before
+This would render a div with the same message as before.

 ```
 const element = (